Employee Rights No Fees Unless We Win

 - that the employee was terminated,

 Employers may not refuse to employ a husband or a wife simply because they are both working for the employer as a married couple.
-"California's marital status antidiscrimination laws are clear that marriage between two coworkers is not ipso facto a reason to get rid of one of them."
-Hope Int'l Univ. v.
-Sup.
+"California's marital status antidiscrimination laws are clear that marriage between two coworkers is not ipso facto (by the fact itself) a reason to get rid of one of them."
+Hope Internat.
+University v.
+Super.
 Ct.
-(Rouanzoin), (2004) 119 C4th 719, 724, 743.
-Example: A university has been held liable for terminating two professors who had married each other.
+(Rouanzoin) (2004) 119 Cal.App.4th 719, 724, 743.
+Therefore, a university could not terminate two professors because they had gotten married to each other.
 Id.

-However, despite that antidiscrimination laws forbid wrongful terminations of married individuals working for the same employer, "reasonable regulation" over the working of spouses in the same department is allowed.
-Cal.
-Gov. Code §12940(a)(3)(A).
-In addition, FEHC regulations state that the employer "shall make reasonable efforts to assign job duties so as to minimize problems of supervision, safety, security, or morale."
-2 Cal.
-C. Regs. §7292.5(b) (emphasis added).
+While antidiscrimination laws forbid wrongful terminations of married individuals working for the same employer, "reasonable regulation" over the working of spouses in the same department is allowed.
+California Government Code § 12940(a)(3)(A).
+In addition, FEHA regulations state that the employer "shall make reasonable efforts to assign job duties so as to minimize problems of supervision, safety, security, or morale."
+2 California Code of Regulations § 11057(b).